-&lt;sup>1 Khoo Song Koon will be retiring at the conclusion of the annual general meeting to be held on 30 April 2024 as Independent Non-Executive Chairman.
+1 Mr. Chow Wai San will be retiring at the conclusion of the annual general meeting to be held on 28 April 2025 as Independent Non-Executive Chairman.

-Nippecraft Limited ("Nippecraft" or the "Company", and together with its subsidiaries, the "Group"), view corporate accountability, transparency and sustainability as strategic tools for enhancing long-term shareholders' value and are committed to observing high standards of corporate governance.
+Nippecraft Limited ("Nippecraft" or the "Company", and together with its subsidiaries, the "Group"), view corporate accountability, transparency and sustainability as strategic tools for enhancing long-term shareholders' value and is committed to observing high standards of corporate governance.

-The Listing Manual - Section B: Rules of Catalist ("Catalist Rules") of the Singapore Exchange Securities Trading Limited ("SGX-ST") requires an issuer to describe its corporate governance practices with specific reference to the principles and the provisions of the Code of Corporate Governance 2018 ("2018 Code") in its annual report, as well as disclose any deviation from any provision of the 2018 Code and explain how the practices it had adopted are consistent with the intent of the relevant principle.
+The Listing Manual - Section B: Rules of Catalist ("Catalist Rules") of the Singapore Exchange Securities Trading Limited ("SGX-ST" or "Singapore Exchange") requires an issuer to describe its corporate governance practices with specific reference to the principles and the provisions of the Code of Corporate Governance 2018 ("2018 Code") in its annual report, as well as disclose any deviation from any provision of the 2018 Code and explain how the practices it had adopted are consistent with the intent of the relevant principle.

-This statement outlines the policies adopted and practised by the Group for its annual report for the financial year ended 31 December 2023 ("FY2023") ("Annual Report 2023") with specific reference to the relevant principles and provisions of the 2018 Code.
+This statement outlines the policies adopted and practised by the Group for its annual report for the financial year ended 31 December 2024 ("FY2024") ("Annual Report 2024") with specific reference to the relevant principles and provisions of the 2018 Code.
 The Company has generally adopted principles and practices of corporate governance in line with the recommendations of the 2018 Code, save as highlighted and explained in this statement.